NichieSystems/blockchain-crypto-guides/fundamentals/5-scurdex-basics.md

 > **Disclaimer: The [Scurdex Wallet](https://Scurdex.com) was built by [Nichie Systems](https://nichie.io), the company behind these guides.**

 Below we will go through some important points to keep in mind when using non-custodial wallet apps.
-We are going to use Unstoppable wallet app to illustrate these important aspects.
+We are going to use Scurdex wallet app to illustrate these important aspects.

 ### 1. Setup / Restore